 The beginning of the time interval T2 shall be aligned with the first DRX cycle containing a DL PRS resource(s).

+Configure the Cell for RA-SDT with SIB1 configured according to the message content Table 16.4.3.4.3-0.